Recent developments on Oka manifolds: The Docquier--Grauert tubular neighbourhood theorem revisited

 Given a complex submanifold $M$ in a complex manifold $X$, let $ \nu_{M,X} = TX|_M / TM $ denote the holomorphic normal bundle of $M$ in $X$.
-A theorem of Docquier and Grauert \cite{DocquierGrauert1960} (see also \cite[Theorem 3.3.3]{Forstneric2017E}) says that the natural inclusion of $M$ onto the zero section of $\nu_{M,X}$ extends to a biholomorphic map from an open neighbourhood of $M$ in $X$ onto an open neighbourhood of the zero section in $\nu_{M,X}$.
-(The extra assumption in \cite{DocquierGrauert1960} that the manifold $X$ be Stein is unnecessary in view of Siu's theorem \cite{Siu1976} to the effect that every Stein submanifold in an arbitrary complex manifold admits a basis of open Stein neighbourhoods.)
-This implies that the images of any pair of holomorphic embeddings $M\hra X$, $M\hra X'$ with isomorphic normal bundles have biholomorphic neighbourhoods in $X$ and $X'$.
+A theorem of Docquier and Grauert \cite{DocquierGrauert1960} says that if $M$ is Stein then the inclusion of $M$ onto the zero section of $\nu_{M,X}$ extends to a biholomorphic map from a neighbourhood of $M$ in $X$ onto a neighbourhood of the zero section in $\nu_{M,X}$.
+(See also \cite[Theorem 3.3.3]{Forstneric2017E}.
+The assumption in \cite{DocquierGrauert1960} that the manifold $X$ be Stein is unnecessary in view of Siu's theorem \cite{Siu1976} on the existence of open Stein neighbourhoods of Stein subvarieties.)
+This clearly implies that the images of holomorphic embeddings $M\hra X$, $M\hra X'$ with isomorphic normal bundles have biholomorphic neighbourhoods.

-We present a recent generalization from \cite{Forstneric2022JMAA} (2022) of the Docquier--Grauert theorem to configurations of the following type.
+We now present a generalization from \cite{Forstneric2022JMAA} (2022) of the Docquier--Grauert theorem to configurations of the following type.